Tutorial Name : Create a Glass Ball in Photoshop

 We now have to move this shadow to the right (B).
 Be aware that the arrow only marks the direction, not the distance.

-Select the Move Tool in your tool bar.
+Select the Move Tool

 To move the selection, click on the shape and while holding the mouse button move the shape in place.
 Have a look at screenshot C to see where you should place this shadow.
 If your shadow seems to jump while you try to move it, then go to the menu and select view and make sure that Snap is turned off: